srgio-es/teamcenter-mcp-server/memory-bank/progress.md

 ## Current Status

-### Project Status: **Functional Implementation**
+### Project Status: **Functional Implementation with Testing**

-The Teamcenter MCP Server is currently in a functional implementation state.
+The Teamcenter MCP Server is currently in a functional implementation state with testing infrastructure in place.
 It implements the core functionality required to interact with Teamcenter through the MCP protocol, including:

 - Authentication with Teamcenter
 - Searching and retrieving items